All Episodes

 Listen to this one more time and listen and see if you hear any booze when he identifies himself as a gay soldier.

-In 2010, when I was deployed to Iraq, I had to lie about who I was because I'm a gay soldier, and I didn't want to lose my job.
+In 2010, when I was deployed to Iraq, I had to lie about who I was because I'm a gay soldier and I didn't want to lose my job.

-Stop tapes, stop tapes.
+Stop tape, stop tapes, stop tape.

-Any booze.
+Any booze?

 Anybody heard any booze yet?